leoniypethomas/Insurance-risk-and-claims-analysis-dashboard/README.md

 📊 Insurance Risk & Claims Analysis – Power BI Project

-This project focuses on analyzing insurance risk, claim behavior, and policy patterns using an interactive Power BI dashboard.
-The analysis helps identify trends across customer demographics and vehicle attributes to support data-driven decision-making in the insurance domain.
+Built and designed an interactive powerbi project that transforms raw insurance data into meaningful insights that helps improve decision making for an insurance company.The goal of this project is to understand customer behavior, claim distribution and policy patterns to improve decision making using the data.

 Key Highlights:
 Performed data cleaning and transformation using Power Query, including feature engineering for derived fields such as Age and Age Group to enable segmentation analysis.